 The program offers students seeking Beginning I or Beginning II Spanish language instruction the opportunity to take a 4-credit Spanish language course within the program.
 Students who do not need this option can enroll for 12 credits.

-cultural studies, Spanish, sustainable development, linguistics, agriculture and food systems, and education
+This offering will prepare you for careers and advanced study in: cultural studies, Spanish, sustainable development, linguistics, agriculture and food systems, and education

 First class meeting: Monday, September 25 at 9am (Sem II D1107)